 DOD budget outlays in each fiscal year that pay for the estimated cost of future retirees are transferred in a paper transaction to a Military Retirement Fund, located in the Income Security Function of the federal budget.
 The Military Retirement Fund also receives [paper] transfers from the General Fund of the Treasury to fund the initial unfunded liability of the military retirement system.
 This is the total future cost of military retired pay that will result from military service performed prior to the implementation of accrual accounting in FY1985.
 Money is disbursed from this Military Retirement Fund to current retirees.
 Individual retirees continue to receive their retired pay from DOD finance centers.
-Technically, however, because this money paid to individuals comes not from the DOD budget, but from the Fund, it is paid out by the Income Security function of the federal budget.
-Actual payments to current retirees thus show up in the federal budget as outlays from the federal budget as a whole, but not from DOD.
+Technically, however, because this money paid to individuals comes not from the DOD budget, but from the Fund, it is paid out by the Income Security function of the federal budget as a whole, but not from DOD.
 Under accrual accounting, therefore, total federal outlays for each fiscal year continue to reflect only costs of payments to military members who have already retired, as was the case before accrual accounting began.
 Accrual accounting only changes the manner in which the federal government accounts for military retired pay; it does not affect actual payments to individuals in any way.